 Payments that can be made by check or money order should be sent via regular U.S. mail, or dropped off at the drive-up window.
+Cash payments are also accepted at the drive-up window.
 Payments that can be made by credit card or bank debit should be made utilizing the Online Payment service described below.

-Drive-Up Window: The drive-up window will be open from 9:00 am until 3:30 pm.
+Drive-Up Window: The drive-up window is open from 9:00 am until 3:30 pm.
 Persons using the drive-up window must be in or on a motorized vehicle for their safety.
 No one is permitted to walk into the drive-up window area.
-This window may be used for the following purposes: a) payments of fines or costs, including criminal and traffic cases where a person can waive his or her appearance or a person has established a payment plan; b) filing of all documents in civil cases; and c) retrieval of documents that would otherwise be held for pick up by attorneys (typically placed in the attorney notice boxes).
-The Clerk may exercise discretion in accepting other documents or payments that are not listed herein.
-In addition, the Clerk may exercise discretion in the return of file-stamped copies and can return them at the time of filing, by regular U.S. mail, or by pick up by the party the following business day.
+This window may be used for payments of fines or costs, including criminal and traffic cases where a person can waive his or her appearance.
+Filing of all documents and retrieval of documents should be done inside at the Clerk of Court’s office.

-Online Payments: Some persons who have received a criminal or traffic ticket can pay or make payments online.
+Online Payments: Some persons who have received a criminal or traffic ticket can make payment online.
 Click here to make a payment or contact the Clerk’s office during regular business hours at 740-773-3515 for more information.

-Facsimile Filings: Attorneys or parties who are not represented by an attorney are encouraged to file pleadings, motions, praecipes, and other documents by facsimile at 740-774-1101.
-There are some exceptions which are found Local Rule I.12, and include a) documents that require a pre-paid filing fee; b) criminal or traffic complaints; and c) any document in excess of 20 pages.
+Facsimile Filings: The Clerk's Attorneys or parties who are not represented by an attorney may file pleadings, motions, praecipes, and other documents by facsimile at 740-774-1101.
+There are some exceptions which are found in Local Rule I.12, and include a) documents that require a pre-paid filing fee; b) criminal or traffic complaints; and c) any document in excess of 20 pages.
 Please call the Clerk’s office if you have questions about filing.

 U.S. Mail or Private Carrier: The Court accepts filings of all documents by regular U.S. mail or by private carrier in accordance with its normal practices.